Can a Foreigner Become a Licensed Real Estate Service Practitioner in the Philippines?

 It is also provided in RESA that the “upon application and payment of the required fees and subject to the approval of the Commission, the Board may issue special/temporary permit to real estate service practitioners from foreign countries whose services are urgently needed in the absence or unavailability of local real estate service practitioners for the purpose of promoting or enhancing the practice of the profession in the Philippines.”
 (Section 23)

-However, it seeem absurd for the PRC to issue a temporary or special permit to a foreign real estate practitioner due to the unavailability of Filipino licensed real estate service practitioners in the country at this time.
+However, it seems absurd for the PRC to issue a temporary or special permit to a foreign real estate practitioner due to the unavailability of Filipino licensed real estate service practitioners in the country at this time.

 Published by Atty.
 Jojo